SACRED SYMBOLS AND THEIR MEANINGS

 OTHER HOPI SYMBOLS

 KOKOPELLI A common fertility symbol through the southwest.
 His image is found many times in petrography art .
 He is honoured as a Kachina by most Pueblo cultures.
-He is associated with fertility, the male principal, biology and the significance of guarding seeks.
+He is associated with fertility.
 Usually depicted as old, bent under his heavy load with his flute.
 He travels to many communities impregnating young women who are mesmerized by his flute playing (yikes!).
 Original Kokapelli figures were not as watered-down in appearance as they are now.
 They had prominent genitals, afterall he was the king of fertility back in the day!

 SPIDER The dominance of Spider Woman, the female creative principle, befits a culture that is matrilineal.
 In the beginning there were only two: Tawa, the Sun God, and Spider Woman, the Earth Goddess.
 All the mysteries and power in the Above belonged to Tawa, while Spider Woman controlled the magic of the Below.
 In the Underworld, abode of the Gods, they were the only ones that lived there.
 There were no humans, birds, animals, not living things until Tawa and Spider Woman made it so.

 SWASTIKA Before it was evil, it was good, and it is the oldest cross/symbol/emblem in the world.
 The image can be found throughout Native history and means, in part, "May the four winds from the four corners of the heavens upon you gently blow."
 It is also not exactly the same symbol that Hitler and his Nazi Party used.
 Upon closer inspection, the true symbol is actually a reverse of the counterclockwise Nazi version.
 Sadly, what was a beautiful symbol that represented peace and the natural order of things (sun, winds, four directions) has been perverted for all time by one evil individual and a terrible time in human history.